Getting Started

 For structs and enums that you define, you’ll need to implement

-to assert that values of those types are equal or not equal.#![allow(unused)] fn main() { #[derive(PartialEq, Debug)] struct Rectangle { width: u32, height: u32, } #[cfg(test)] mod tests { use super::*; // This test will only work if we'll add #[derive(PartialEq)] to the struct or enum. #[test] fn rectangle_is_of_same_size() { let rectangle1 = Rectangle { width: 8, height: 7, }; let rectangle2 = Rectangle { width: 8, height: 7, }; assert_eq!(rectangle1, rectangle2); } } }
+PartialEqto assert that values of those types are equal or not equal.#![allow(unused)] fn main() { #[derive(PartialEq, Debug)] struct Rectangle { width: u32, height: u32, } #[cfg(test)] mod tests { use super::*; // This test will only work if we'll add #[derive(PartialEq)] to the struct or enum. #[test] fn rectangle_is_of_same_size() { let rectangle1 = Rectangle { width: 8, height: 7, }; let rectangle2 = Rectangle { width: 8, height: 7, }; assert_eq!(rectangle1, rectangle2); } } } -

 You’ll need to implement

-.---- tests::rectangle_is_of_same_size stdout ---- thread 'tests::rectangle_is_of_same_size' panicked at 'assertion failed: `(left == right)` left: `Rectangle { width: 8, height: 7 }`, right: `Rectangle { width: 8, height: 8 }`', src/lib.rs:56:9
+Debugto the struct or enum if you want to see the logs that say(left != right).---- tests::rectangle_is_of_same_size stdout ---- thread 'tests::rectangle_is_of_same_size' panicked at 'assertion failed: `(left == right)` left: `Rectangle { width: 8, height: 7 }`, right: `Rectangle { width: 8, height: 8 }`', src/lib.rs:56:9 -

 The

-macro also allows the message to show in case the test fails.#![allow(unused)] fn main() { assert!( result.contains("something"), "The result doesn't contain something.
-This was the actual result: {}", result ) }
+assert!()macro also allows the message to show in case the test fails.#![allow(unused)] fn main() { assert!( result.contains("something"), "The result doesn't contain something.
+This was the actual result: {}", result ) } -

 There is an attribute named

-, that you can write before any test function to declare that if this function panics then it is working correctly.#![allow(unused)] fn main() { #[cfg(test)] mod tests { use super::*; #[test] #[should_panic] fn greater_than_100() { Guess::new(200); } } }
+#[should_panic], that you can write before any test function to declare that if this function panics then it is working correctly.#![allow(unused)] fn main() { #[cfg(test)] mod tests { use super::*; #[test] #[should_panic] fn greater_than_100() { Guess::new(200); } } } -

 This is the note that appears in case the function doesn't panics.

-note: test did not panic as expected
+note: test did not panic as expected -

 To make the

-parameter and pass a string to it such that the string is a substring of the relevant panic message.#![allow(unused)] fn main() { impl Guess { pub fn new(value: i32) -> Guess { if value < 1 { panic!( "Guess value must be greater than or equal to 1, got {}.", value ); } else if value > 100 { panic!( "Guess value must be less than or equal to 100, got {}.", value ); } Guess { value } } } #[cfg(test)] mod tests { use super::*; // The below test only passes if both the two conditions satisfies: // 1.
+![should_panic]attribute more precise we can add theexpectedparameter and pass a string to it such that the string is a substring of the relevant panic message.#![allow(unused)] fn main() { impl Guess { pub fn new(value: i32) -> Guess { if value < 1 { panic!( "Guess value must be greater than or equal to 1, got {}.", value ); } else if value > 100 { panic!( "Guess value must be less than or equal to 100, got {}.", value ); } Guess { value } } } #[cfg(test)] mod tests { use super::*; // The below test only passes if both the two conditions satisfies: // 1.
 Code should panic // 2.
-The string passed in expected parameter is a substring of the panic message. #[test] #[should_panic(expected = "Guess value must be less than or equal to 100")] fn greater_than_100() { Guess::new(200); } } }
+The string passed in expected parameter is a substring of the panic message. #[test] #[should_panic(expected = "Guess value must be less than or equal to 100")] fn greater_than_100() { Guess::new(200); } } } -

 There is also an alternative approach possible to use

-inside a test.#![allow(unused)] fn main() { #[cfg(test)] mod tests { #[test] fn it_works() -> Result<(), String> { if 2 + 2 == 4 { Ok(()) } else { Err(String::from("two plus two does not equal four")) } } } }
+Ok()andErr()inside a test.#![allow(unused)] fn main() { #[cfg(test)] mod tests { #[test] fn it_works() -> Result<(), String> { if 2 + 2 == 4 { Ok(()) } else { Err(String::from("two plus two does not equal four")) } } } } -

 Pros: The only upside of writing tests such that they return a

-) operator in the body of tests, which can be a convenient way to write tests that should fail if any operation within them returns an Err variant. -
+Result<T, E>enables you to use the question mark (?) operator in the body of tests, which can be a convenient way to write tests that should fail if any operation within them returns an Err variant. -

 Cons: If we write tests in above manner than we cannot use

-attribute because we can useErr()
+#[should_panic]attribute because we can useErr().